Deserted farm

 A deserted farm (ødegård, eyðibýli, ödegård) in Norway, and other Nordic countries, is a farm that was left abandoned or unused for various reasons.

 Terminology

 In Norway, this term applies primarily to farms deserted due to the Black Death in 1349 and 1350.
 In many cases, the description of the farm as øde ('deserted') became part of the farm name for posterity when the farms came back into use again.
-Examples of such names include Øderå and Kroksundøgarden (both in Hole), Øde-Rud (in Nannestad), Hole-Ødegården (in Ringerike), Øde-Hval (in Ringerike and Modum), and simply Ødegården (e.g. in Fredrikstad).
-A contracted variant of the name is Øygard (in Grimstad) or Øygarden (in Søgne).
+Examples of such names include Øderå and Kroksundøgarden (both in Hole Municipality), Øde-Rud (in Nannestad Municipality), Hole-Ødegården (in Ringerike Municipality), Øde-Hval (in both Ringerike Municipality and Modum Municipality), and simply Ødegården (e.g. in Fredrikstad Municipality).
+A contracted variant of the name is Øygard (in Grimstad Municipality) or Øygarden (in Kristiansand Municipality).

-The term ødegård is also used in Denmark, where starting in the 1950's, Copenhagen residents began looking for abandoned and deserted small farms in Sweden that they could buy or rent and use for the summer.
+The term ødegård is also used in Denmark, where, starting in the 1950s, Copenhagen residents began looking for abandoned and deserted small farms in Sweden that they could buy or rent and use for the summer.